-Dr. Meghan Downey is an expert in using hypnosis and integrative therapy to support women through the pregnancy and birthing process.
+Dr. Karolina Pekala is an expert in using hypnosis and integrative therapy to support women through the pregnancy and birthing process.
 As an expert in fears and phobias as well as women's health issues such as chronic pelvic pain, she serves as both as a safe space for women to discuss their fears while also helping them navigate medical issues.
-She uses her knowledge of psychotherapy in order to support expectant mothers in navigating the distress, fears, grief, excitement and reflections that accompany the perinatal period, while also teaching hypnobirthing throughout so that her patients learn to utilize relaxation techniques during the birthing process and combat stress and fear related to the labor.
+She uses her knowledge of psychotherapy in order to support expectant mothers in navigating the distress, fears, grief, excitement and reflections that accompany the perinatal period, while also using hypnosis to alleviate fears of the birthing process and combat stress and fear related to the labor.